FuelLabs/sway-standards/README.md

 Standards in this repository may be in various stages of development.
 Use of draft standards and feedback on the proposed standards is encouraged.
 To use a draft, search for a standard using the appropriate github label and implement the standard abi into your contract.

-If you don't find what you're looking for, feel free to create and issue and propose a new standard!
+If you don't find what you're looking for, feel free to create an issue and propose a new standard!

 > **Note**
 > Sway is a language under heavy development therefore the standards may not be the most ergonomic.
 Over time they should receive updates / improvements in order to demonstrate how Sway can be used in real use cases.